 “These boys should not have been working in the bin in the first place,” Durkin said following the record verdict.
 “Consolidated Grain and Barge had ultimate responsibility for what went on in that bin and the company failed these families.”

-Just last year partner Durkin, senior partner Robert Clifford and partner Colin Dunn obtained a record $112 million verdict in federal court in St. Louis on behalf of two men who were burned in a grain bin explosion owned by Con Agra Foods.
+Just last year partner Durkin and senior partner Robert Clifford obtained a record $112 million verdict in federal court in St. Louis on behalf of two men who were burned in a grain bin explosion owned by Con Agra Foods.